fidesosu/Pixeldrain-Userscript/README.md

 1. Install a userscript manager such as Tampermonkey.
 2. Copy the script provided into a new script in Tampermonkey.
 3. Save the script and navigate to Pixeldrain.com.
 4. The script will launch when you open pixeldrain.com website.
-All of the toggleable features are disabled by default.
+All of the toggleable features are disabled by default (Except 'Video Time Tracking').

 ## User Interface (UI)